Knotting Minimal Sets: Templates and the positive entropy case

+This establishes the first stage of our Sturmian as having a surface neighbourhood in the template.
+Subsequent finer neighbourhoods (whether Fibonacci or other Sturmian words) will thus also lie in this surface, embedded analogously.

+As an example, in Figure 9 we see the strips of neighbourhood shown in Figure 7 glued together according to their numbered joins there.
+In it is a graph whose thickening gives a neighbourhood of the next stage of the Fibonacci space: the red loop indicates the double substitution of 0, i.e., $0\mapsto 010\mapsto 01001010$, and the green that for 1, namely $1\mapsto 01\mapsto 01001$.
+As can be seen the pattern of neighbourhoods in the middle section is replicating the overall pattern in the template in Figure 7, reflecting the self-similarity of $M_{Fib}$ under substitution.

-This establishes the first stage of $\widetilde{M_{Fib}}$ as having a surface neighbourhood in the template.
-Other Sturmian minimal sets have similar associated diagrams, though with more downard strips involved.
-Subsequent finer neighbourhoods (whether Fibonacci or other Sturmian words) will thus also lie in this surface, in fact embedded analogously to the embedding shown in Figure 5.
-For a given Sturmian, denote by $E'_1$ the complement of this first stage in $S^3$ and by $E'_n$ the complement of subsequent ones.
-Then $E'=\cup_nE_n'$ is the complement of the Sturmian minimal set with the two singular leaves identified for the positive half line.
+For any given Sturmian, denote by $E'_1$ the complement of this first stage in $S^3$ and by $E'_n$ the complement of subsequent ones.
+Then $E'=\cup_nE_n'$ is the complement of the Sturmian minimal set with the two singular orbits identified for the positive half line.

-As all the Sturmian words induce isomorphisms in $\pi_1(-)$ of the corresponding wedges of circles, the results of Section \ref{surfaceExp}, in particuar Corollary \ref{isorem}, gives a homeomorphism between $E'_1$ and $E'_n$ for all $n$, and hence between $E_1$ and $E'$.
+As all the Sturmian words induce isomorphisms in $\pi_1(-)$ of the corresponding wedges of circles, the results of Section \ref{surfaceExp}, in particuar Corollary \ref{isorem}, gives a homeomorphism between $E'_1$ and $E'_n$ for all $n$, and hence between $E_1'$ and $E'$.
 However, if $E'(r)$ denotes the space $E'$ with the two singular lines identified only from point $r>0$ onwards, (so $E'=E'(0)$), then $E$, the complement of the true minimal set of the Sturmian system, is the limit of the $E'(r)$ as $r\to\infty$.
 As $E'(r)\cong E'(r+1)$, we obtain

 \begin{prop} Suppose $M$ is a Sturmian minimal set in $S^3$, and realised via a template, as above.
 Then the knot type of $M$ is given by the knot type of the first stage of its quotient, i.e., by its corresponding $E_1'$ as just described. \end{prop}